mrpassiontea/Extra-Practice/README.md

 1. Look for new "Practice" buttons next to Radicals and Kanji sections
 2. Click "Practice" to start a custom review session
-3. Select the specific Radicals/Kanji you want to practice
+3. Select the specific Mode and Radicals/Kanji you want to practice
 4. Begin your review!

-## Requirements

-- jQuery 3.7.1 (included in script)
-- WaniKani Open Framework (WKOF)

 ## Contributing